tsantor/host-inspector/README.md

 ## Issues

-If you experience any issues, please create an [issue](https://github.com/tsantor/host-inspector/issues) on Github.
+If you experience any issues, please create an [issue](https://bitbucket.org/xstudios/host-inspector/issues).

 ## Example Usage